The Black Curtain

 The Black Curtain is a mystery novel written by Cornell Woolrich.
-The book was initially published in 1941 by Grosset & Dunlap.
+The book was initially published in 1941 by Simon and Schuster.

 Plot

 The story concerns a man with amnesia, named Frank Townsend.
 He cannot remember anything from the previous three years of his life.
 As it turns out, he may be a suspected murderer.
 He struggles to find a loophole in the overwhelming evidence.